kkazakov/osm-temp-humidity-hacs/README.md

 ## Features

 - Support for temperature, humidity, pressure, PM2.5, PM10, and other sensors
+- **Support for multiple sensor boxes** - add as many senseboxes as you want
 - Automatic updates every 5 minutes
 - Configuration via UI
 - Proper device classes and units of measurement